-WARNING

-Always install the two set screws with marine sealant applied to the threads.
+WARNING: Always install the two set screws with marine sealant applied to the threads.
 This will hold the hull nut firmly in place.
 Failure to do so may allow the hull nut to become loose.
-Water may enter the boat, possibly resulting in damage or sinking of the boat and/or injury and death to passengers.

-WARNING: Always wear safety goggles and a dust mask when installing to prevent personal injury.
+WARNING: Always wear safety glasses, a dust mask, and ear protection when installing.